NBCC Deepens Business Relationship with Golf Tournament

 Dike Onwuamaeze

-The Nigeria British Chamber of Commerce (NBCC) would use its annual Golf Cup Tournament that holds on October 21 at the Golf Course of Ikoyi Club, Lagos, to connect and deepen trade and business relations.
+The Nigeria British Chamber of Commerce (NBCC) would use its annual Golf Cup Tournament that holds on Friday, October 21, at the Golf Course of Ikoyi Club, Lagos, to connect and deepen trade, investment and businesses relations.

 Igein, who is also the Managing Director of Dormai, said: “This annual event of the chamber is aimed at bringing together business leaders, investors, policymakers and other key stakeholders in trade and investment to strengthen relationships among member and non-member Nigerian and British organisations.